Catherine22/ClassLoader/README.md

 Here are class loaders based on Android:

  - **BootClassLoader**
-The parent of the following classLoaders.
+The top parent of the following classLoaders.
  - **PathClassLoader**
 Load classes located in data/app/... where your app installed.
 Android uses this class for its system class loader and for its application class loader(s).